plenoptic-org/plenoptic/docs/reference/migration_guide.md

 A [](migration-script) is provided below which should hopefully simplify this migration.
 We also recommend reading through the [](plotting-func-changes) to see if any of the changes to plotting functions are applicable for your usage.
 Finally, a [](migration-table) can be found on this page which summarizes all changes.

-If you have any problems with this process, please open [a Q&A discussion](https://github.com/plenoptic-org/plenoptic/discussions) with "Migration help" in the title, and we'll help with this process!
+If you have any problems with this process, please open [a discussion](https://github.com/plenoptic-org/plenoptic/discussions) with the category "Plenoptic 2.0 Migration Help" in the title, and we'll help with this process!

 (plotting-func-changes)=
 ## Plotting function changes